Rodrigo Constantino

-Rodrigo Constantino dos Santos (born 4 July 1976) is a Brazilian ] writer, columnist, and political commentator.
+Rodrigo Constantino dos Santos (born 4 July 1976) is a Brazilian writer, columnist, and political commentator.

 He is the president of the Brazilian Liberal Institute and a founding member of the Instituto Millennium.
 He collaborated with important media such as Veja, Valor Econômico, O Globo, Isto é, currently is a political commentator for Jovem Pan and writes a daily column for Gazeta do Povo.
 Among the many books he has written include the best seller Esquerda Caviar; Contra a maré vermelha and Confissões de um ex-libertário.
 Since 2015 Constantino resides in the United States, in the city of Weston, Florida.

+Rodrigo is known for his extreme conservative views, being one of the main references in Brazilian journalism in far-right.

 Academic life

 Constantino graduated in 1998 from the Pontifical Catholic University of Rio de Janeiro (PUC-RJ), and in 2000 obtained a Master of Business Administration (MBA) in Finance from Ibmec in Rio de Janeiro.

 Career

 President of the Instituto Liberal and one of the founders of Instituto Millenium, he was considered in 2012 by the magazine Época one of the "new trombones of the right" in Brazil.
 He was a director of Graphus Capital between 2005 and 2013.

 He worked in the financial market from 1997 to 2013, having been an analyst at FonteCindam bank between 1997 and 1999.

 He was a writer for the magazine Voto and wrote regularly for the newspapers Valor Econômico and O Globo.
 He has a blog where he writes daily, and since 2016 he has been a columnist for Istoé magazine.

 In August 2013, he started to write for the magazine Veja.
 In 2015, he was fired by Editora Abril and subsequently had all the articles on his blog, produced for two years, removed from the magazine's website.